About Georgia Farm Bureau

 Putting Farm Bureau policies into action are the Officers and Board of Directors of the Georgia Farm Bureau Federation.
 The president, three vice presidents and 22 members of the board of directors, each of them an active farmer, are elected by the voting delegates at the annual meeting held each December at Jekyll Island, Georgia.
 For more on the GFB Officers and Board, click here.

 The president is a full-time executive farmer who directs the day-to-day operations of the Macon-based organization and speaks as the official voice of the Georgia Farm Bureau Federation.
 The board of directors is comprised of 25 farmers: two members elected from each of our 10 districts for two-year terms, and three elected Vice Presidents who serve three-year terms.
-Also serving on the Board are the chairs of the State Women's Committee and Young Farmer Committee.
+Also serving on the Board are the chairs of the State Women's Committee and Young Farmer and Rancher Committee.

 Farm Bureau is dedicated to promoting and improving agriculture in our counties, state and nation and in continually improving and expanding our service-to-member programs which serve to enhance the quality of life for all Georgians.